-This feature is currently in an exploration stage, meaning we’ve released it early, to learn, how customers use it and how to improve it.
+This feature is currently in an exploration stage for Cloud, meaning we’ve released it early, to learn, how customers use it and how to improve it.
 Therefore, the documentation is still growing.
+The feature will be released for Data Center in the future, too.

 If you have any questions or are eager to share feedback, we’d be very happy to hear your thoughts.